cmsj/lcd4linux_rotator/README.md

 "md0" a second later, then "home" a second later.
 Meanwhile the bar widget will represent the percentage of disk space used on "/" at first, then "/data" a second later, then "/home" a second later.
+(The bar widget is calling out to this module to get the path it should be checking, and then using lcd4linux's built in 'statfs' plugin to calculate the disk usage)